KyberNetwork/developer-portal/docs/integrations-platformfees.md

 title: Platform Fees
 ---
 [//]: # (tagline)
-## What is this platform fee?
+## What is the platform fee?

 For each trade that originates from your DApp, wallet or payment gateway, you are able to specify a percentage that can taken as commission.
 It is collected in ETH (and stablecoins in the future).

 ## How do I specify the platform fee percentage and wallet address?

 The platform fee is defined in basis points (bps).
 1 basis point = 0.01%.
-As an example, a platform fee of 25 basis points would thus mean 0.25% charged.
+As an example, a platform fee of 25 basis points would mean 0.25% is to be charged.
 The fee amount is calculated by `platformFeeBps * srcQty / 10000`.
-Kindly refer to the [example]() below.
+Kindly refer to the [example](#example) below.

 - If you are integrating via Kyber's API, check out [this guide]().
 - If you are directly interacting with Kyber's smart contracts, you will have to use the new APIs `getExpectedRateAfterFee` and `tradeWithHintAndFee` of the new proxy contract.